Lrnyux/JDFNet/README.md

 - [x] Training network for stereo depth estimation
 - [x] Training network for consecutive motion estimation
 - [x] Multitask learning
-- [ ] More details and validation methods will be available step by step in the future
-- [ ] Pretrained Models

 ## Citation
 Please cite our work if you find this work useful for your research.